BIDS/repro-case-studies/case-studies/omesnard.md

 In that sense, a strong collaborative culture in the research group, and beyond in the wider community of the discipline, are vital to instill reproducibility practices in computational researchers.
 Lack of systematic and widespread educational programs that emphasize reproducible research is a serious obstacle.

-4) What do you view as the major incentives for doing reproducible research?
+## What do you view as the major incentives for doing reproducible research?

 Making your research more reproducible—e.g., providing reproducibility packages along with the manuscript—is a way of showcasing your skills, a medium for communicating research more transparently, and an invitation to give feedback on your work.
 If the research community is inclined to put more effort in doing reproducible research, it would prevent scientists from reinventing the wheel by rewriting software in order to build from your work.
 In the long run, it saves resources to achive scientific knowledge growth, both at the level of a community and within a research group.

-5) Are there any broad reproducibility best practices that you'd recommend for researchers in your field?
+## Are there any best practices that you'd recommend for researchers in your field?

 Again, we insist that automating all the computational workflow and diligently maintaining a lab notebook are fundamental to record your research.
 We try to avoid GUIs as much as possible and prefer to script everything so that analysis can be automated, reproducible, and recorded.
 This may be time-consuming but surely beneficial in the longer term of a research project.

-6) Would you recommend any specific websites, training courses, or books for learning more about reproducibility?
+## Would you recommend any specific resources for learning more about reproducibility?

 * Barba, L. A. (13 December 2012).
 "Reproducibility PI Manifesto", 10.6084/m9.figshare.104539.
 Presentation for a talk given at the ICERM workshop "Reproducibility in Computational and Experimental Mathematics".
 Published on figshare under CC-BY.
 * Donoho, D. L., Maleki, A., Rahman, I. U., Shahram, M., & Stodden, V. (2009).
 Reproducible research in computational harmonic analysis.
 Computing in Science & Engineering, 11(1), 8-18.